XazZzy0/9457_Library/README.md

 --- EVERYONE: ---

-This codebase is for reference only, since it has been written by "Adults", direct use of the code provided during a competition is not allowed!!!
+This codebase is for reference only since it has been written by "Adults", per VEX Ruling, direct use of the code provided during a competition is not allowed!!!

 If used/distributed by the students (such as copy and pasting), the decision is not supported by the